Emory-HITI/Niffler/modules/cold-extraction/README.md

 * Please include a header for the csv, such as "PatientID,AccessionNumber", as otherwise the first line will be ignored.

 * Niffler can support up to 3 attributes in queries.
+However, please note that the extractions are done internally in either patient level (if the query is just based on PatientID) or study level (for example, a combination of PatientID and AccessionNumber).
+So, if your matching 3 DICOM keyword extraction is aimed at receiving only particular series, Niffler will in fact retrieve the entire studies of the relevant series.
+As of now, Niffler's granularity for on-demand extraction does not go to series or instances level.

 The format examples:
 ```